 Q: How would you describe your writing style in three words?

-Q: What inspired you to write your latest release, When the Meadow Blooms?
+Q: What inspired you to write your debut novel, All That Fills Us?

 Q: Do you outline your stories, or do you just dive into writing them?